shayonkeating/shayonkeating/README.md

 ## 🌱 I’m currently working on ...

   - [RltyChk](https://rltychk.info): A time series machine learning model to see where climate change is going to affect the liveability in the US --- Done!
+  - Project Oasis: Utilizing AI and ML to prevent burnout, building the engine to power it! --- coming soon 👨🏻‍💻
-  - FirstHire Job Matcher: Imagining hinge but for job/recruiter seeking --- coming soon 👨🏻‍💻
+  - Electric Kettle: Its coffee time always, building out your neighborhood coffee joint with a monthl subscription for unlimited drip --- coming soon 👨🏻‍💻
-  - AWS Cloud Practioner Certification --- Test Scheduled for end of April 2024 👨🏻‍💻
-  - [Relational Data Map from Videos](https://github.com/shayonkeating/relationalknowledgegpt): Building a pipeline to analyze and store video data --- Done!
-Now for the frontend 👨🏻‍💻

 ## 📦 Toolkits that I like to use